kaushikravi3/eva/README.md

 ## What is EVA?

-EVA is a new database system tailored for video analytics -- think MySQL for videos.
+EVAA is a new database system tailored for video analytics -- think MySQL for videos.
 It supports a simple SQL-like language for querying videos (e.g., finding frames in a movie with your favorite actor or find touchdowns in a football game).
 It comes with a wide range of commonly used computer vision models.

 ## Why EVA? ##